galenlin/galenlin.github.io/en/_posts/2016-01-29-jekyll-github-flavored-markdown.markdown

 ### Emoji

 ```
-I give this ariticle 32 :+1:!
+I give this ariticle 32 ：+1：! (the colon here should be half-width)
 ```

 I give this ariticle 32 :+1:!